si-blinta/tftp/README.txt

 In client side :
     Even if the file doesn't exist in the server directory and we do a get request we create it. ( we dont delete the file on failure )
+        -Since TFTP doesnt precise the fact that we can send an empty file , we treated like a normal file.
+        ( if u send an empty file = you override it in server directory).
 In server side :
     Even if it the server thread time outs , it prints RRQ/WRQ FAILED time out reached ... , it means that the thread didnt receive the last ack.
     Which can happen if the last ack is lost but the client received the whole file.